DataCorrupted/peter-site/content/post/homeward.md

 She doesn't want to settle, me too.

 I think my conclusion that I just told my best friend is a good one.
-That something is wrong with me, I am buggy.
+That something is wrong with me; I am buggy.
 But like a parallel program, every line of code looks just fine.
 Yet they would not function properly.
 I don't know where the bug is, nor do I have the leisure to look for it.